The stakes are rising when it comes to Data Centre power outages?

 A power outage in a data centre that results in service loss can propel data centre operators into the headlines.

-Two recent but separate power outages at two different London data centres which resulted in loss of services did just that.
+In 2020, two separate power outages at two different London data centres which resulted in loss of services did just that.

 One outage lasted more than 14 hours before power and services were fully restored.
 Hundreds of service provider customers were directly impacted and thousands of their customers were without network-based services for a whole working day.